melissadas/deer/manual/understanding_deer/index.md

 the RDF configuration.
 FARADAY-CAGE will also automatically parallelize plugins based on the graphs structure.

-DEER itself consists of two modules: deer-core and deer-server.
+DEER itself consists of two modules: deer-core and  deer-cli.
 The first is a library that implements a domain model for dataset enrichment on top of FARADAY-CAGE while the latter provides a CLI that can either run a single configuration or spawn a server to submit tasks over a RESTful API.
 In a future release, the API will be accompanied by a web app